IndujaSuresh/qasystem/README.md

 #  **Language-Aware PDF Question-Answering System**

 ### Overview

-The script processes PDF files containing question-answer pairs, builds a question-answering (QA) system using these pairs, and interacts with the user to answer queries based on the processed content.
+This script processes PDF files containing question-answer pairs, builds a question-answering (QA) system using these pairs, and interacts with the user to answer queries based on the processed content.
 It uses libraries like `LangChain`, `HuggingFace`, and `PyMuPDF`.

 ### Code Breakdown